MrLukeKR/Holdem-Hotshots/README.md

 #### Official Release

-- Currently due to be shown off a group project open day 17th May 2017!
+- Currently due to be shown on group project open day 17th May 2017!

 ## Authors
 * Luke Kevin Rose